fossabot/motionbank-api/.readme/model.md

 These are the data types available in the API.
 All resources are found in the API by using the `uuid` (UUID v4) property added to each resource automatically.

+### Date formats

+Wherever dates are used, we resort to ISO formatting.
+Date handling should generally be done using [Luxon](https://moment.github.io/luxon/index.html), which is already included in the module dependencies in both the API and the frontend.

 ### Annotation

 The annotation model aims to eventually arrive at the official spec, but it still takes a few dirty shortcuts here and there.